chocolateboy/pmsencoder/README.markdown

 ## Linux, Mac OS X &c.

 You'll need a version of perl >= 5.10.0.
 This should be easy to find on Mac OS X, Linux and other *nices if it isn't installed already.
-In addition, the following Perl modules are required:

-* IO::All
-* List::MoreUtils
-* LWP::Simple
-* YAML::XS

-On Ubuntu/Debian, these can be installed with apt-get or aptitude e.g:

-    sudo aptitude install libio-all-perl liblist-moreutils-perl libwww-perl libyaml-libyaml-perl

-Similar packages should be available for other distros.
+If you wish to install PS3MEncoder and its dependencies without interfering with your system's perl and its libraries, you can either set up a local perl library with [local::lib](http://FIXME), or use the latest version of ActivePerl for your platform.
+Since version 0.50, there is no need to manually install PS3Mencoder dependencies.
+They should be installed automatically as part of the installation process.

 # Installation

 ## Windows